billstclair/elm-svg-button/README.md

 To make a simple, rectangular, click-once button, with a two-pixel wide, black border...

 A button has user state, which you usually use to encode what it does (for repeating buttons, it also has to encode the button's identity).
+But you can put anything you need there, and read and update it as necesssary (with `Svg.Button.getState` and `Svg.Button.setState`).

     type Operation
         = Increment